-Learning by doing

-Games can take place in meaningful and relevant contexts (Plass, Homer, & Kinzer, 2015).

-Hattie, Biggs, and Purdie (1996) recommended that most learning should be in context, use tasks in the same domain as content, and promote a high degree of learner activity.

-One hypothesis is that information and facts that are hard to retain come to be learned much more effortlessly when learners are playing a game that the learner wants to play (Gee, 2008).

-Research has indicated that children are able to perform tasks at higher levels in a playful context (Whitebread et al., 2017).
+- Games provide the opportunity for situated learning as they can take place in meaningful and relevant contexts (Plass, Homer, & Kinzer, 2015). - Hattie, Biggs, and Purdie (1996) recommended "that training other than for simple mnemonic performance should (a) be in context, (b) use tasks within the same domain as the target content, (c) and promote a high degree of learner activity and metacognitive awareness". - Playing games represents situated learning where we learn through an activity.
+One hypothesis is that information and facts that are hard to retain come to be learned much more effortlessly when learners are playing a game that the learner wants to play (Gee, 2008). - Research has also indicated that children are able to perform tasks at higher levels in a playful context (Whitebread et al., 2017).

-Modern Games